National Museum of Women in the Arts: Public programs

 The museum presents public programs including hands-on workshops, artist conversations, gallery talks, art history lectures, and tours.
 NMWA offers arts-integration teacher training through its Art, Books, and Creativity (ABC) curriculum.

 The museum's Women, Arts, and Social Change (WASC) initiative aims to facilitate conversations about social and political issues affecting women.
 The initiative's Fresh Talk series invites the public to converse with women in the arts as well as other fields.

 Outreach committees

 The museum created its network of national and international committees in 1984.
 As of 2022, there are 28 outreach committees with over 3,000 members in the United States and around the world.

-The committees promote the museum’s mission, advocate for regional women artists, and serve as NMWA ambassadors.

-The committees help to present the museum's Women to Watch exhibition series which features emerging or underrepresented artists from the states and countries where committees exist.
+The committees promote the museum's mission, advocate for regional women artists, and serve as NMWA ambassadors.
+The committees also helps to present the museum's Women to Watch exhibition series which features emerging or underrepresented artists from the states and countries where committees exist.

-2021-2023 renovations

-As of August 2021, the museum is temporarily closed as it undergoes a $66 million renovation.
-The museum will reopen to the public on October 21, 2023.

 Operations

 The museum is located at 1250 New York Avenue and H Street N.W.
 The closest Washington Metro stations are Metro Center or McPherson Square stations.
-Prior to the 2021-2023 renovation project, the museum was open Monday–Saturday 10 a.m.–5 p.m. and Sundays noon–5 p.m.
-Admission was $10 for adults, $8 for students and visitors 65 and over, and free for members and visitors 18 and under.
-Admission was free to all on the first Sunday of every month.
+The museum is open Tuesday to Sunday 10 a.m. to 5 p.m.
+Admission is $16 for adults, $13 for adults 70+ and D.C. residents, and free for members, visitors 21 and under, and visitors with disabilities and personal care attendants.
+Admission is free to all on the first Sunday and second Wednesday of every month.
 The museum shop shares the same hours as the museum.